 Then I tried out a course called “the Temple Run,” and I was fully converted.

-The course starts underwater, which is a bit disorienting, but I simply ran past the dolphins and waving fronds of sea vegetation and up onto a beach.
+The course starts underwater, which is a bit disorienting.
+I ran through waving fronds of sea vegetation, passed some leisurely dolphins, and broke the surface.
 I was in “Free Run” mode, which let me choose my own path by holding an arm out like a turn signal.
-As I ran toward some sand dunes, the incline steepened under my feet.
-I could have turned to avoid the hills, but I decided to take the challenge of reaching the elusive monastery that was rumored to be somewhere up in the mountains that loomed in the background of the scene that I was running through.
+As I ran on the beach toward some sand dunes, the incline steepened under my feet.
+I could have turned to avoid the hills, but I decided to take the challenge of reaching the eponymous yet elusive temple, which was rumored to be up in the mountains above the forest that I was now running through.

 And that’s the key: I felt like I was running through it.
 I almost forgot that I was on a treadmill as I changed direction and skirted or climbed hills to see the mountains more clearly.
-I finally got a glimpse of the temple, but it disappeared again behind pine trees as I climbed higher.
-The grade reached a truly challenging 18 degrees, and I was reduced to four miles per hour, sweating through my shirt despite the cool, filtered air, and my heart rate was around 170.
-The temple reappeared, and I realized that I was as determined to reach it as I was typically determined to finish a tough interval workout or a 20-mile run during marathon training.
+I got a glimpse of the temple, but it disappeared again behind the evergreens as I climbed higher.
+The grade reached a truly challenging 18 degrees, and I was reduced to a speed 15 minutes per mile, sweating through my shirt despite the cool, filtered air, my heart rate around 170.
+The temple reappeared, and I became as determined to reach it as I was typically determined to finish a tough interval workout or a 20-mile run during marathon training.

 I was running very hard, on a steeper incline than I’d ever seen on a treadmill, and I was enjoying it.
 I wasn’t immune to the attractions of virtual reality, after all.

 As I trudged up the final approach to the temple, I felt like I was finishing the Pike’s Peak Half-Marathon.
-I came over the final rise, climbed some wide golden steps, and entered a long, elaborately decorated hallway into the temple.
-At the end of it, I reached a hanging gong, which boomed to announce that my pilgrimage was at an end.
+I came over the final rise, climbed some wide golden steps, and entered a long, elaborately decorated hallway.
+At its far end I reached a hanging gong, which boomed to announce that my pilgrimage was at an end.